MichaelMure/Arbore/README.md

 * profile management
 * basic contact management (adding with a hash)
 * targeted sharing (notification and download)
+* basic 1 to 1 chat

 ### Version 2 (encryption and chat)
 * encryption (IPFS is currently working on encryption)
-* basic 1 to 1 chat (not really a priority but it actually helps me to test ipfs's pubsub and the rest is not that difficult)

 ### Version 3
 ### contact-related features: